Fomtriok/PhoneValidator.JS/README.md

 ![version](https://img.shields.io/badge/version-1.0.1-blue)

 > Three lines front-end and two lines back-end gives you validation working for both client and server.
-If you only want the backend part, you can of course use only that.
+If you only want the backend part, you can of course use only that, and possibly combine it with the React component that intl-tel-input provides [here](https://intl-tel-input.com/examples/react-component.html).

 **PhoneValidator.JS** is a wrapper for both frontend and backend validation of international phone numbers using well maintained existing libraries.
 Front-end as-you-type validation is done via [intl-tel-input](https://github.com/jackocnr/intl-tel-input), and backend validation and formatting is done via [google-libphonenumber](https://github.com/ruimarinho/google-libphonenumber) for Node.